sambuaneesh/Reservation-System-Starter/docs/design-smells/design-smell-1.md

 # Strategy Pattern Refactoring

-This md details the implementation of the Strategy Pattern in this repository to improve the payment processing mechanism.
+See [Refactoring Guru](https://refactoring.guru/design-patterns/strategy).
+This document details the implementation of the Strategy Pattern in this repository to improve the payment processing mechanism.

 ## Problem Identification